-Silver Lake, CA is located five miles northwest of downtown Los Angeles, CA just West of Echo Park, East of Los Feliz, South of Atwater and north of the 101 Freeway.
-It is predominantly divided between the zip codes of 90026 and 90039, with part of Sunset Junction in 90029 and parts of Hyperion and Fountain Avenues in 90027.
+Silver Lake, CA, is five miles northwest of downtown Los Angeles, CA, just West of Echo Park, East of Los Feliz, South of Atwater, and north of the 101 Freeway.
+It is predominantly divided between the zip codes 90026 and 90039, with part of Sunset Junction in 90029 and parts of Hyperion and Fountain Avenues in 90027.

 Sunset Junction: I heart this hub of the neighborhood.
 The street junction of Sunset Boulevard and Santa Monica Boulevard was once where the Pasadena and Pacific Railway carried passengers from Downtown to Santa Monica.
 It was also where the nation watched as people at The Black Cat Tavern rioted in solidarity against police harassment in gay bars.
 And even later, it’s where the now defunct annual Sunset Junction Street Fair filled the streets with food trucks, local bands, and kiddie carnival rides.